centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 > There could be `System.exec("format C:\")` or worse inside these classes.
 You can not even trust it after having
 > read the source on github, as the libraries uploaded to Maven Central could contain something completely different.
 >
-> To avoid these problems, you could run this stuff inside a container.
-In that case, note that since the entire point
+> **To avoid these problems, you could run this stuff inside a container.** In that case, note that since the entire
-> of the following exercises is networking, the easiest way would be to use a single container, which you run multiple
+> point of the following exercises is networking, the easiest way would be to use a single container, which you run
-> shells inside.
-Start a detached container (mapping out a bunch of ports so that you can access ActiveMQ and HTTP
+> multiple shells inside.
+Start a detached container (mapping out a bunch of ports so that you can access ActiveMQ and
-> servers inside) `docker run -td -p0.0.0.0:8000-8200:8000-8200 -p61616:61616 ubuntu`, and then start multiple shells
+> HTTP servers inside) `docker run -td -p0.0.0.0:8000-8200:8000-8200 -p61616:61616 ubuntu`, and then start multiple
-> inside the same container: `docker exec -it <container_id> bash` (the container-id is shown when making the
+> shells inside the same container: `docker exec -it <container_id> bash` (the container-id is shown when making the
 > detached container, and also with `docker ps`).
 To use the JBang curl installation below, you must first get hold of
-> curl: `apt-get update; apt-get install curl nano git -y` - nano/pico is nice to have for editing these scripts, and
+> curl: `apt-get update; apt-get install curl nano git -y`.
+Nano/pico is nice to have for editing these scripts, and
 > git is good for cloning down the '[mats3-jbang](https://github.com/centiservice/mats3-jbang)' project.

 To install JBang, go to its site: [https://jbang.dev/download/](https://jbang.dev/download/).

-Short form for Linux, and the container described above, and Mac:
+Short form for installation on Linux or Mac, and installing inside the container described above:

 ```shell
 curl -Ls https://sh.jbang.dev | bash -s - app setup
 ```

-Alternatively, if you have *SDKMan* already installed: `sdk install jbang`.
+Alternatively, if you have [SDKMan](https://sdkman.io/) already installed: `sdk install jbang`.
 For Mac there's also Homebrew.
 There's also multiple solutions for Windows, including PS, Chocolatey and Scoop.

 ## Run ActiveMQ